oneoffcoder/rpa/source/cvt.rst

 .. note::

     RPA's ``CVT`` approach to creating syllables is not perfect.
-There are sounds that cannot be captured using the CVT approach.
+There are sounds that cannot be spelled using the CVT approach.
 Such sounds include those used in rituals and/or religious activities.

 However, some words do not have a consonant.
 Meaning, we have 91 (:math:`13 \times 7`) possible syllables without a consonant.
 In all, there are 5,005 (:math:`4,914 + 91`) total possible syllables.